Tommy131/OwOFrame/README.md

 ```

 #### How to running my Application in CLI-Mode with OwOFrame?
 In the OwOFrame, I built the Command Manager.
 You can customize the registration management of the implementation Commands, and you can also modify the entry file in the CLI-Mode to touch your project requirements.
-The basically usage will be called in the root path like `php owo [command]`.
+The basically usage will be called in the root path like `owo [command]`.<br/>
+Linux users need use command `./owo.sh [command]` to run the registed commands.

 ------